 - 3 tablespoons cocoa powder

-- Position a rack in the center of the oven and preheat the oven to 350ªF.
-Spray an 8×8 square baking dish with cooking spray, set aside.
+- PREP: Position a rack in the center of the oven and preheat the oven to 350ºF.
+Spray an 8x8 square baking dish with cooking spray, set aside.

-- Pour the brownie batter into the prepared baking dish and smooth out the top.
+- BAKE: Pour the brownie batter into the prepared baking dish and smooth out the top.
 Bake the brownies for 30-38 minutes.
-I baked mind for 35 minutes exactly and they were slightly underdone and extra fudgy, which is exactly how we like them.
-Let cool on a wire rack for at least 30 minutes before removing from baking dish.
+I baked mine for 35 minutes exactly and they were slightly underdone and extra fudgy, which is exactly how we like them.
+Let cool on a wire rack for at least 30 minutes before removing from the baking dish.
 Serve warm.

 *Please note: the nutritional facts calculated are an estimate based on the ingredients i’ve used.
 If you’d like a more accurate count, please calculate them using the ingredients/brands you’ve used.
 The nutritional facts are for 1 /12th of the recipe.